 Proposal Budget:

-Proposals seeking direct faculty salary and/or teaching release through the mini-grant proposal may indicate a desire to serve in the role as a UCO Faculty Associate.
-The UCO Faculty Associate designation is a recently established status for tenure-track faculty members who play a substantial role in UCO activities encompassing service, instrumentation development, and/or technology maturation, that directly benefit UCO Observatories facilities and community (see Scope and Goals Section).
+PIs who wish to take a more active and sustained role within UCO can apply for the UCO Affiliate Faculty status.
+The UCO Affiliate Faculty designation is a recently established status for tenure-track faculty members who play a substantial role in UCO activities encompassing service, instrumentation development, and/or technology maturation, that directly benefit UCO Observatories facilities and community (see Scope and Goals Section).
+In addition to their primary role (ie. the subject of the proposal), Affiliate Faculty may be expected to serve on ad-hoc committees or working groups convened by the Director, and participate in 1-2 zoom UCO faculty meetings per year.

-UCO Faculty Associate status recognizes the UC system-wide service and contributions that UC faculty are conducting to both UCO and their home campus.
-Please indicate and justify in your mini-grant proposal that you wish to serve as UCO Affiliate Faculty – the justification of the direct salary and/or teaching release is sufficient.
-UCO Faculty Associates are appointed for a 1-year cycle based on specific service functions or projects, as proposed in this mini-grant call.
-Appointments may be renewed by applying for the next mini-grant cycle or by approval of the UCO Director.
-The nominal term for UCO Faculty Associate status for this proposal call would be FY 2024.
-As a point of reference, the UCO service Chair positions appointed by the UCO Director’s office are automatically granted UCO Faculty Associate status, i.e., UC Co-chair of the Keck Science Steering Committee, UCOAC chair, UCO TMT board member (if filled by a UC faculty member), TMT SAC chair (if filled by a UC faculty member), UCSC Laboratory Director and UCLA IR Lab Director.
+UCO Affiliate Faculty status recognizes the UC system-wide service and contributions that UC faculty are conducting to both UCO and their home campus.
+Please indicate and justify in your mini-grant proposal that you wish to serve as UCO Affiliate Faculty.
+UCO Affiliate Faculty serve for a 1 to 3-year cycle based on specific service functions or projects, as proposed in this mini-grant call, and may be renewed by applying the next mini-grant cycle or by UCO Director.
+The nominal term for UCO Affiliate Faculty status for this proposal call would be FY 2025 through up to FY2027.

 Who May Apply:

-The criteria for eligibility to submit proposals as PI are the same as the criteria for eligibility to apply for UC Keck observing time as PI: this includes UC ladder rank faculty and ladder rank emeritus faculty, UC scientists with appointments in the Professional Research Series, and research scientists and staff scientists holding full-time career- track or career appointments at LBNL and LLNL.
-See the link for specific details.
+The criteria for eligibility to submit proposals as PI are the same as the to apply for UC Lick observing time as PI without mentorship: this includes UC ladder rank faculty and ladder rank emeritus faculty, staff, UC research scientists, and postdocs.
+This program is not intended for UCO employees.

 Proposal Content: